aurelio-amerio/fermitools-scripts/README.md

 It is recommended to run the scripts through the `run_pipeline.sh` script with the desired configuration.
 The user is supposed to edit the `run_pipeline.sh` script to set the correct paths to the data and the output directory.

-The `run_pipeline.sh` script will run the following scripts:
+The `run_pipeline.py` script will run the following scripts:
 - `download_fermi_data.py`: downloads the data from the Fermi-LAT data server
 - `make_bin_txt.py`: creates the energy binning file for the `gtselect` tool
 - `make_selection_txt.py`: creates the week selection file for the `gtselect` tool

-The `run_pipeline.sh` script will then run the fermi-tools suite to create the fits files, which will appear in the output folder under the specified directory name.
+The `run_pipeline.py` script will then run the fermi-tools suite to create the fits files, which will appear in the output folder under the specified directory name.
 - `gtselect`
 - `gtmktime`
 - `gtbin`